seemarida/cse15l-lab-reports/lab-report-1.md

 ![Image](image2.png)

-cd is for changing directories, not opening files.
-So using a filename like Hello.java will result in a "directory not found" error.
-Running cd Hello.java does not change the directory if it is /home.
+cd is used on directories, so using a filename like Hello.java as an argument to cd, will result in a "directory not found" error since Hello.java is a file name and not a directory.
+Running cd Hello.java does not change the directory if it is /home/lecture1 or /home.
 The output is an error since Hello.java is not a directory that cd can go to.

   b)`ls`